wcarc-on/wcarc-site/minutes/minutes202402.md

 Howard J. Simkover of the Ottawa Branch of the Royal Astronomical Society of Canada: The April 2024 Eclipse in Eastern Canada.

 ### Old Business
-- Club Saturday morning breakfast: The Summerhays Restaurant will not take reservation for Saturdays.
+- Club Saturday morning breakfast: The Summerhays Restaurant will not take a reservation for Saturdays.
 Consequently, Lawrence (VA3IQ) must find another restaurant.
 - Microwave day in a park: Lawrence is proposing that we hold a VHF and microwave communication day in a park when the warm weather returns and prior to the June VHF contest, likely at the end of April or in early in May.
 In early March, Bert (VE2ZAZ) will inquire about the Corkery Community Centre field as a potential venue for this event.
 - Constitution and bylaws discussion: The Club will revise the bylaws to reflect the current Club situation.
   - A proposal is to have a 2-member sub-committee to perform the exercise, and then to submit the updated bylaws to the members for approval at the 2024 Annual General Meeting.